 Life brings many changes, which brings the need for life insurance.
 Purchasing life insurance has never been easier because here at Quotacy you can research, compare, and buy life insurance from the comfort of your own home at any time.

-If you’re part of Gen Y, more commonly known as Millennials, you probably remember growing up a fan of either Britney Spears, Blink-182, or Eminem… but heaven forbid if you were a fan of both Backstreet Boys and NSYNC.
+If you’re part of Gen Y, more commonly known as Millennials, you probably remember growing up a fan of either Britney Spears (#freeBritney), Blink-182, or Eminem… but heaven forbid if you were a fan of both Backstreet Boys and NSYNC.
 It just wasn’t allowed, you had to choose one or the other.

 As a member of Gen X, you probably had a mix of records, tapes, and CDs.
 Music icons ranged from Madonna to the Beastie Boys to Nirvana and, of course, Michael Jackson.
 (Who doesn’t know the lyrics, and probably entire choreography, to Thriller?)

-If you have purchased a home, life insurance needs increase significantly.
-The burden of paying a mortgage can cause financial strain quickly if one suddenly finds themselves going from a dual- to single-income household.
+If you own a home, life insurance needs increase significantly.
+The burden of paying a mortgage can cause financial strain quickly if one suddenly finds themselves going from a dual- to a single-income household.

 Maybe instead of a new job, you decide to become your own boss and start a business.
-Term life insurance can be a powerful tool in making sure a business can continue running even after the death of a key employee.
+Term life insurance can be a powerful tool in attaining a small business loan and making sure a business can continue running even after the death of a key employee.